ClementMathew/C_Language/README.md

 C is a general-purpose computer programming language.
 It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
 By design, C's features cleanly reflect the capabilities of the targeted CPUs.

-All concepts in dart language are implemented here .
+All concepts in C language are implemented here .

 Checkout !